whisthq/brave-browser/README.md

 Then, run the build script.
 The `build` command will build Brave, the WhistClient library and the Whist Extension.

-A full build can take many hours.
-We use Engflow to speed up this up.
-To build in the cloud, simply substitute `build_goma` instead of `build`.
-You can also substitute `build_brave` instead of `build` to only build Brave (useful for subsequent builds, to avoid rebuilding Whist-related components).

 ```
 # start the component build compile
 npm run build